 These breeds include French and English bulldogs, pugs, boxers, and Boston terriers.
 Like the gas formed in their digestive tract, this swallowed air is also released by farting.
 In this case, you might hear your dog expel extra gas, but chances are you won't smell it since it's just air and not food-related.

 If your dog's gas presents itself alongside other symptoms, such as diarrhea, bloating, vomiting, weight loss, or loss of appetite, it could be a sign of a serious underlying health issue.
 To get a proper diagnosis, always consult your veterinarian.
-Some of the possible medical problems that might lead to your canine companion having excessive gas could be:

 6 Ways To Prevent or Reduce Dog Flatulence